 Professor Chaulia’s areas of specialisation include diplomacy, foreign policy, comparative politics, international political economy, international organisations, armed conflict, humanitarian practices, and contemporary world history.
-He teaches courses related to these subjects and has over nine hundred and ten publications in these domains.
+He teaches courses related to these subjects and has over nine hundred and thirty publications in these domains.
 His writings have appeared in journals in the USA, UK, Australia, Canada and India, some of which are International Affairs; Seton Hall Journal of Diplomacy and International Relations; Journal of Refugee Studies, Journal of Humanitarian Assistance, International Politics, World Affairs, International Journal of Peace Studies, South Asia: Journal of South Asian Studies, Economic and Political Weekly, Contemporary South Asia Journal and India Quarterly.
 Prof. Chaulia is Contributing Editor to the book PEOPLE WHO INFLUENCED THE WORLD OVER THE PAST 100 YEARS (2005), published by Murray Books, Adelaide.
 He is the author of the book INTERNATIONAL ORGANIZATIONS AND CIVILIAN PROTECTION: POWER, IDEAS AND HUMANITARIAN AID IN CONFLICT ZONES (2011), published by I.B.
 Tauris, London, and a contributor of two chapters to the book HANDBOOK OF INDIA’S INTERNATIONAL RELATIONS (2011), published by Routledge, London.
 His book, POLITICS OF THE GLOBAL ECONOMIC CRISIS: REGULATION, RESPONSIBILITY AND RADICALISM, was published in 2013 by Routledge, New York, London & New Delhi.
 His book, MODI DOCTRINE: THE FOREIGN POLICY OF INDIA’S PRIME MINISTER, was published in 2016 by Bloomsbury, New York, Sydney, London & New Delhi.
 His book, TRUMPED: EMERGING POWERS IN A POST-AMERICAN WORLD, was published in 2019 by Bloomsbury.
 His forthcoming book is CRUNCH TIME: NARENDRA MODI’S NATIONAL SECURITY CRISES.